soyongkim/mQUIC/README.md

     host: 0.0.0.0
 ```

-"single" is used to experiment with homogeneous handover using one NIC.
-With two routers prepared and SSID and password entered, the experiment can be started.
-Handover will be directly triggered by the client through a thread."

-quic_cm.sh is a script that runs the client with the connection migration capability by applying mQUIC's handover detection technique.
-Execute it as follows.
+A script named "quic_cm.sh" enables the client to exhibit connection migration capabilities by employing mQUIC's handover detection technique.
+Execute the script using the following format:

 ```bash
 $ bash quic_cm.sh [time | psn] [msec | EA] [number of handover] [start1 | start2] [number of requests] [number of testcases]
 ```

+Here's a breakdown of the script's parameters:

-**[time | psn]** : time elapsed after requesting the handover occurrence time, or the amount of received packets, to determine the criteria for handover
+**[time | psn]**: Specify either elapsed time after requesting the handover occurrence or the number of received packets to determine the handover criteria.

-**[msec | EA]** : If the previous option was set to 'time,' this value will trigger the handover in milliseconds at that point, and if it was set to 'psn,' the client will trigger the handover after receiving the specified number of packets.
+**[msec | EA]**: If using "time," set the time in milliseconds to trigger handover; if using "psn," trigger handover after receiving a specific number of packets.

-**[number of handover]** : This indicates how many times handover will occur.
-If handover is triggered more than twice, and the option was set to 'time,' it will wait for the delay time after the first handover and then trigger it again.
-If the option was set to 'psn,' it will trigger handover when the same amount of packets have been received.
+**[number of handover]**: Indicate the desired count of handovers.
+For more than two handovers triggered by "time," it waits for a delay after the initial handover before triggering subsequent ones.
+If using "psn," handover is triggered once the specified number of packets are received.

-**[start1 | start2 ]** : The starting point of handover is determined on which interface to start.
-For 'start1,' it receives data on 'iface1' in 'settings.yaml' and triggers handover to 'iface2,' while for 'start2,' it receives data on 'iface2' and triggers handover to 'iface1.'
+**[start1 | start2]**: Designate the starting interface for handover initiation: "start1" transfers data from 'iface1' to 'iface2,' while "start2" performs the reverse.

-**[number of requests]** : It determines how many times the client will perform data requests to the server.
+**[number of requests]**: Define the number of data requests the client will make to the server.

-**[number of testcases]** : It determines how many times to execute this script.
+**[number of testcases]**: Determine the number of times to execute the script.

-It can be used as an example like the following.
+For instance, to exemplify the usage:

 ```bash
 $ bash quic_cm.sh time 200 1 start1 1 1
 ```

-The above command triggers handover from 'iface1' to 'iface2' once, 200ms after the data request.
-The script will be executed once for a total of one request.
+This command triggers a single handover from 'iface1' to 'iface2' 200ms after a data request.
+The script executes once, involving a single request.

-'quic_nc.sh' shows how handover is handled by establishing a new connection when triggered, without applying mQUIC techniques.
-Usage is the same as 'quic_cm.sh'
+An analogous script, "quic_nc.sh," showcases handover handling by establishing a new connection without employing mQUIC techniques.
+Usage mirrors that of "quic_cm.sh."

-## Handover Simulate
+## Simulating Handover Scenarios

-In this testbed, the mQUIC client manipulates the routing table and iptables to simulate handover situations, and the client triggers the handover by executing the change1to2.sh and change2to1.sh files.
+In this testbed environment, the mQUIC client orchestrates the manipulation of the routing table, enabling the simulation of diverse handover scenarios.
+The client initiates handovers by executing the "change1to2.sh" and "change2to1.sh" files.

-change1to2.sh file is used to trigger handover from iface1 to iface2 in settings.yaml, while change2to1.sh is used to trigger handover from iface2 to iface1.
-By using these files, it is possible to experiment according to L2~L3 handover delay.
+The "change1to2.sh" script facilitates the triggering of a handover from "iface1" to "iface2," as defined in the "settings.yaml" configuration.
+Similarly, the "change2to1.sh" script triggers handover in the reverse direction, offering the flexibility to experiment and assess Layer 2 to Layer 3 (L2~L3) handover delays.

-cellular to Wi-Fi handover can minimize handover delay because it occurs between two NICs.
-While continuing to receive data from the NIC that was being used before the handover, the new NIC can reduce the latency time by finding a new router and obtaining a new IP address.
-This situation is implemented using routing tables and iptables as follows.
+Cellular to Wi-Fi handover holds the potential to minimize transition delays, as it unfolds between two Network Interface Cards (NICs).
+This process maintains data reception from the NIC employed before the handover, while the new NIC reduces latency by identifying a fresh router and obtaining a new IP address.
+This mechanism is accomplished through the manipulation of routing tables and iptables, as illustrated below:

 ```bash
 # cellular -> Wi-Fi Handover